tomjoht/tomjoht.github.io/_posts/2016/5/2016-05-30-building-a-workflow-user-map-with-css-and-js.md

 map_name: usermap
 box_number: 1
 ```

-The \_layout/page.html file then includes this code:
+The page.html file in the \_layout folder then includes this code:

 ```liquid
 {% raw %}{% if page.map == true %}